Jessicaward/SpotNetCore/README.md

 ```
 play
 ```

 ### Pause
 This command will pause the current track.
 ```
 pause
 ```

 ### Help
 This command will display a list of supported SpotNetCore commands.
 ```
 help
 ```
-There are no parameters associated with this command.

 ### Exit
 This command will close the application.
 ```
 exit
 ```